OzkanSisik/selenium-bdd-python-template/README.md

 ### S3 Configuration (`s3_settings.ini`)

-Upload this file to your S3 bucket:
+Upload this file to your S3 bucket (no [development] section needed):

 ```ini
 [ALL]